Ok! So you want to make a record. Firstly I’d say the landscape has changed dramatically and is still changing.

 More next week………………

-Thanks for reading Rog Blog #3 by Roger Corbett.
+Thanks for reading my Blog.
 I’m enjoying writing his for you and hopefully you’re enjoying this too.